-D.Unrecognized deferred tax assets
+E.Unrecognized deferred tax assets

-As of December 31, 2022 and 2021, deferred tax assets that have not been recognized as they may not be used to offset future taxable income amounted to NT\$164,987 thousand and NT\$133,662 thousand, respectively.
+As of December 31, 2023 and 2022, deferred tax assets that have not been recognized as they may not be used to offset future taxable income amounted to NT\$166,250 thousand and NT\$164,987 thousand, respectively.

-E.The assessment of income tax return
+F.The assessment of income tax return

-The assessment of income tax return The Company Assessed and approved up to 2020.
-Subsidiary - BeautyTech Platform Assessed and approved up to 2020.
-Corporation Subsidiary - Mayin Investment Co., The first-time assessment of 2021 has not yet been Ltd. approved.
-Subsidiary - FacialBeau The first-time assessment of 2021 has not yet been International Corporation approved.
+The assessment of income tax return The Company Assessed and approved up to 2021.
+Subsidiary - BeautyTech Platform Assessed and approved up to 2021.
+Corporation Subsidiary - Mayin Investment Assessed and approved up to 2021.
+Co., Ltd. Subsidiary - FacialBeau Assessed and approved up to 2021.
+International Corporation

-(21)Earnings per share
+(24)Earnings per share